emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The Request-Tag is intended for use as a short-lived identifier for keeping apart distinct blockwise request operations on one resource from one client.
 It enables the receiving server to reliably assemble request payloads (blocks) to their message bodies, and, if it chooses to support it, to reliably process simultaneous blockwise request operations on a single resource.
 The requests must be integrity protected in order to protect against interchange of blocks between different message bodies.

+In essence, it is an implementation of the "proxy-safe elective option" used just to "vary the cache key" as suggested in {{RFC7959}} Section 2.4.

 ## Option Format ## {#req-tag-format}

-The Request-Tag option is not critical, safe to forward, repeatable, and part of the cache key, see {{req-tag-table}}, which extends Table 4 of {{RFC7252}}).
+The Request-Tag option is not critical, is safe to forward, repeatable, and part of the cache key, see {{req-tag-table}}, which extends Table 4 of {{RFC7252}}).

 ~~~~~~~~~~
 +-----+---+---+---+---+-------------+--------+--------+---------+---+